benrudhart/CloudKitSyncMonitor/README.md

 its "setup" event completed successfully, but that no "import" event was started, and no errors were reported.
 This can happen, for example, if the OS has presented a "please re-enter your password" notification/popup (in which case, CloudKit consider's the user's account
-"available", but NSPersistentCloudKitContainer won't actually be able to sync). `notSyncing`, like `isBroken`, take things like network availabity and the user's iCloud login status into account.
+"available", but NSPersistentCloudKitContainer won't actually be able to sync). `notSyncing`, like `isBroken`, take things like network availability and the user's iCloud login status into account.

 Detecting error conditions is important because the usual "fix" for CloudKit not syncing is to delete the local database.
 This is fine if your import stopped working, but if the export stopped working, this means that your user will lose any changes they made between